pixincreate/PixeneOS/README.md

 > Make sure that `env.toml` file exist in root of the project.

 >[!NOTE]
-> Executing the program end to end will **only** generate the patched OTA package in local and will not be pushed to the server (server branch that contains the json file which is read by the Custota).
+> Running the program end-to-end will only generate the patched OTA package locally and will not push it to the server (server branch that contains the json file which is read by the Custota).

-In order to make the patched OTA available to the device, it needs to be hosted in the server.
-PixeneOS uses GitHub itself as the server for pushing updates and is handled by the [release.yml](.github/workflows/release.yml).
+To make the patched OTA available to the device, it needs to be hosted on the server.
+PixeneOS uses GitHub for pushing updates, handled by [release.yml](.github/workflows/release.yml).

-To setup automated release, below mentioned variables needs to be added in the GitHub secrets:
+To set up automated release, add the following variables in GitHub secrets:

-- `EMAIL`: Email address that is associated to the GitHub account (example: `user@example.com`)
+- `EMAIL`: Email address associated with the GitHub account.
-- Base64 encoded keys (Check [commands section](#commands) to generate keys if not done already)
+- Base64 encoded keys:
   - `AVB_KEY`
   - `CERT_OTA`
   - `OTA_KEY`
-- Passphrases used to generate the keys
+- Passphrases used to generate the keys:
   - `PASSPHRASE_AVB`
   - `PASSPHRASE_OTA`

-It does so, by creating a GitHub [release](https://github.com/pixincreate/PixeneOS/releases) and then update the release URL in magisk / rootless `json` under `gh-pages` branch.

-### Hop between root and rootless
+### Hop Between Root and Rootless

-- In order to remove root, you can change to the `rootless` flavor.
-  - To do so, set the following URL in custota: https://pixincreate.github.io/PixeneOS/rootless/
+- To remove root, set the following URL in Custota: https://pixincreate.github.io/PixeneOS/rootless/
-- In order to add root, you can change to the `magisk` flavor.
-  - To do so, set the following URL in custota: https://pixincreate.github.io/PixeneOS/magisk/
+- To add root, set the following URL in Custota: https://pixincreate.github.io/PixeneOS/magisk/

 ### Commands

-- Execute the following command to see the list of available commands and other helpful information:
+- To see the list of available commands:

   ```shell
   . src/util_functions.sh && help
   ```

   `help` command will display the help message.

-- Execute the following command to see the list of supported tools:
+- To see the list of supported tools:

   ```shell
   . src/util_functions.sh && supported_tools
   ```
   `supported_tools` command will display the list of tools that are supported.

-- To generate AVB keys, execute the following command:
+- To generate AVB keys:

   ```shell
   . src/util_functions.sh && generate_keys